project-monolith/monolith-backend/README.md

 ghc and cabal.
 The website for the former offers easy-to-install linux binaries, and the github repo for the latter includes a build/install script.

 Better build/deploy options coming soon.
+I am currently planning to distribute it as a packaged binary for whatever Linux environment we end up running on.

 ## Contributing